arvindnair1995/Loco_Assignment/README.md

 # Loco Backend Assignment

 Go + Gin + Swagger project involving CRUD APIs for a transaction service.
-All the transactions are stored in a custom in-memory database.
+All the transactions are stored in a custom, thread-safe in-memory database.
 This DB has 3 data structures -
 1. `Store `- For storing txnID to txn mapping
 2. `TypeMap` - For storing txnType to txn mapping
 3. `Graph` - For storing dependencies between various transactions